 Badges are an insight to your public speaking persona.
 To supplement the big 4 questions, we let your audience award you with “badges” for special qualities: Funny, expert, motivator, storyteller and teacher.

 Badges help pinpoint the way you come across by indicating strong suits and weak spots.
 If your lecture scored many badges for “Expert” but very few for “Teacher,” it may be a sign that you suffer from “expert syndrome” and need to start improving your teaching skills.

 Which qualities do you think you’d get awarded for?

 Are you an expert or more of an entertainer?
-Run a SpeakerScore on your next talk and find out.
-The badges will also help brand you as a speaker when marketing yourself to conference organizers and booking agents.
+Run a SpeakerScore on your next event and find out.

 Yes.
 One of the things public speakers often get asked is whether they can share their slides after the talk.
 You can upload your slides with the evaluation form and make them available to the audience – after they complete the evaluation of course.